5 Great Tips To Learn How To Protect From Ransomware

 Every business owner and worker needs to learn how to protect from ransomware attacks.

 Ransomware is malicious software used by hackers to access and encrypt computers and computer networks.
-As the owner of the device or computer network, the encryption locks you out until you pay the demanded ransom.
-Only after you have paid are you allowed access to your device or network.
+As the device or computer network owner, the encryption locks you out until you pay the demanded ransom.
+You are allowed access to your device or network only after you have paid.

 Ransomware gets into your device or network in many different ways.
 However, social engineering is the most common.
 This means that the hackers study their targets and send them ransomware as genuine links or information.